KhronosGroup/glTF/specification/README.md

 To achieve this:
 * glTF uses [JSON](http://www.json.org/) for the node hierarchy, materials, and cameras.
 JSON is compact, especially compared to XML, and minifies and compresses well.
 For WebGL users, JSON parases in a single line of JavaScript using `JSON.parse`.
 Free JSON libraries are also available for all major languages.
-* glTF stores geometry using binary, which allows efficient creation of GL buffers - as opposed to COLLADA, for example, where geometry is stored in XML).
+* glTF stores geometry using binary, which allows efficient creation of GL buffers - as opposed to COLLADA, for example, where geometry is stored in XML.
 With the exception of potential decompression, geometry from glTF can be provided to GL directly with [`bufferData`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glBufferData.xml) or [`bufferSubData`](http://www.khronos.org/opengles/sdk/docs/man/xhtml/glBufferSubData.xml).
 * glTF provides a streamlined set of features, relying on a content pipeline to do as much preprocessing as possible so the runtime application can efficiently load and render assets.
 In particular:
    * glTF only supports variations of triangle, line, and point primitives.
 It does not support more complex primitives found in modeling-tool formats like polygons and splines.
 Instead, complex primitives are converted to triangles in the content pipeline.
    * glTF only supports one index per vertex, which is what the GL APIs support.
 Modeling-tool formats commonly use one index per attribute, which can reduce the total amount of vertex data, but requires processing before rendering.
 For glTF, this "deindexing" happens as part of the content pipeline.